-Answering typical questions
+Answering typical PhD viva questions

-Many websites and forums are available listing common and typical questions that can be asked during a PhD viva.
+Many websites and forums are available listing common viva questions that can be asked during a PhD viva.
 These questions mainly focus on a basic understanding of your research and research field, such as explain your thesis in one sentence.
 During your research time, you might have come across such questions, but it is always beneficial to have these answers ready ahead of the final viva.

 Be ready for unexpected questions

 It often happens that students focus too much on their particular research topic and frequently overlook allied areas that might directly, or indirectly, influence their research outcomes.
 It could be as simple as the appropriateness of your thesis title to your research, use of another material or technique, the usefulness of research outcomes at a present time, economical aspects or weather conditions etc. Answering these questions may not be necessarily as important as answering core research questions, but it does show your broader perspective and thoughtfulness about the research you carried out.

 It is necessary to know your thesis inside and out.
 Apart from all the main impactful results, you should be thorough with downsides and loopholes of your thesis/research outcomes.
 This can be how results are very sensitive to specific conditions or not having sufficient results for putting a certain idea forward.
 Answering these questions is critical; however, having well-prepared answers ahead of the viva can always be a smart rescue plan.

 Feel confident enough to say "I don’t know"